kayceeaviles/cs131/a2/README.md

 **How you can use this command:**

-Replace <csvfile> with your csvfile of interest.
+Replace csvfile with your csvfile of interest.
-Replace <columnnumbers> with the column number(s) you are looking to extract.
+Replace columnnumbers with the column number(s) you are looking to extract.

-./ecol.sh <csvfile> <columnnumbers>
+./ecol.sh csvfile columnnumbers

 This script assumes the delimeter is ",".
 If the delimeter is "," you do not have to specify it in the command.

-If the delimeter is anything different, add -d "<delimeter>"
+If the delimeter is anything different, add -d "delimeter"

 **Example:**